 L’Amoreaux South.
 Known for its sports fields.
 Maybe less known for its playful ravine.

 L’Amoreaux North.
 Probably known for its ponds.
-These are the headwaters of West Highland Creek, and while it has been modified, at least it is intact all the way to here.
+These are the headwaters of West Highland Creek, and while they have been modified, at least they are intact all the way to here.
 It’s more than you can say about some other Toronto creeks.

 Looped back to try and find the west side of the main headwater fork, but it’s hard to discern anything.